xpladev/docs/content/en/learn/learn/glossary.md

 ## xplad

-The command line interface for interacting with a XPLA Chain node.
+The command line interface for interacting with a CONX Chain node.

 For more information on xplad, see [`xplad` guides]({{< ref "about-xplad" >}}).